Queer Voices Writing Circles

 Tate’s “How To” series shows how great artists made their masterpieces, including “How to Print Like Warhol”

 Make your own artist journal at home!
 Save money on costly sketchbooks with a book-binding class from Paloma Tendero, using materials you have around the house.
 Paloma will teach two techniques; Single Section binding which uses only one row of stitching to group the pages - either saddle stitch or hitch stitch and Japanese binding for use binding single sheets of paper, where the thread creates a beautiful pattern.
-Each book takes around 15 mins to make, and you can do so with just one needle and thread, as well as paper found around the home.

 Photography and Videography